 As technology continues to evolve, employees are moving away from the 9-5 desk mindset and want the option to dictate their own hours and work remotely.
 Surveys show that 40% of people say flexibility around working hours would convince them to stay in their jobs.

 With younger generations, this is even more prevalent.
 We can already see Gen Z, the generation following Millennials, look to pursue a number of projects and roles at the same time.
-As such we'll see a rise in a more task-oriented working day rather than hours.
-Getting ahead of the curve and transforming how people work will draw the most innovative open talent.
+As such we’ll see a rise in a more task-oriented working day rather than hours.
+Getting ahead of the curve and transforming how people work will draw the most innovative and open talent.